NobleNetworkCharterSchools/beyond-uptake-Noble/workbooks/wb-a-student-retention.md

     Total of 175 instances of crime for 009XX N MENARD AVE, 33 of which were serious

-For reference, here's the block in question:
+For reference, here's the block in question (yellow, blue, and purple markers denote the inner, middle, and outer sensitivities):
 ![block](./menardblock.png)